kuda2012/Cash-Counselor/README.md

 Cash Counselor is your one-stop-shop for learning about your spending habits.

+[Here's](https://www.youtube.com/watch?v=wlVCz2S5Y6Q) a video of a quick walk through of the project.

 The site is deployed [here](https://cash-counselor.herokuapp.com/).

 No worries.
 You will use a dummy bank account to try out the app, not your real one.
 No need to worry about exposing your sensitive banking data.